“May the wings of the butterfly kiss the sun

 :: what we’ve been reading

-- for 16 year old Kathryn: A Wrinkle in Time by Madeline L’Engle; Out of the Silent Planet by C.S.
+- Kathryn (age 16): A Wrinkle in Time by Madeline L’Engle; Out of the Silent Planet by C.S.
 Lewis; and Tiger Rising by Kate DiCamillo.

-- for 8 year old Jem: The Talking Eggs by Robert San Souci; Thidwick the Big-hearted Moose by Dr Suess; and every Elephant and Piggie book we’ve found so far.
+- read-alouds with Jem (age 8): The Talking Eggs by Robert San Souci; Thidwick the Big-hearted Moose by Dr Suess; and every Elephant and Piggie book we’ve found so far.

 :: on the blog (in case you missed it)